Vishvanath-Patil/FinTech-Things/Fintech_guide.md

 ## 5️⃣ Why Network Connectivity Matters for Cloud Engineers
 As a Cloud/Network Engineer, you ensure:
-- **Partner IPs are whitelisted** → So PayFast & MobiCash can communicate with TerraPay.
+- **Partner IPs are whitelisted** → So PayFast & MobiCash can communicate with Fintech.
 - **SSL certificates are valid** → Secure API calls.
 - **Firewall/VPN tunnels are up** → For dedicated partner connections.
 - **Monitoring** → Check if API calls are failing due to network issues.